Azure/Industrial-IoT/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments

 # OPC Publisher for Azure IoT Edge
-This reference implementation demonstrates how Azure IoT Edge can be used to connect to existing OPC UA servers and publishes JSON encoded telemetry data from these servers in OPC UA "Pub/Sub" format (using a JSON payload) to Azure IoT Hub.
+This reference implementation demonstrates how to connect to existing OPC UA servers and publishes JSON encoded telemetry data from these servers in OPC UA "Pub/Sub" format (using a JSON payload) to Azure IoT Hub.
 All transport protocols supported by Azure IoT Edge can be used, i.e. HTTPS, AMQP and MQTT (the default).

 This application, apart from including an OPC UA *client* for connecting to existing OPC UA servers you have on your network, also includes an OPC UA *server* on port 62222 that can be used to manage what gets published.

 The application is implemented using .NET Core technology and is able to run on the platforms supported by .NET Core.

-Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, for example if the OPC UA server on this endpoint had a power outage.
+OPC Publisher implements a retry logic to establish connections to endpoints which have not responded to a certain number of keep alive requests, for example if the OPC UA server on this endpoint had a power outage.

 For each distinct publishing interval to an OPC UA server it creates a separate subscription over which all nodes with this publishing interval are updated.

-Publisher supports batching of the data sent to IoTHub, to reduce network load.
+OPC Publisher supports batching of the data sent to IoTHub, to reduce network load.
 This batching is sending a packet to IoTHub only if the configured package size is reached.

 This application uses the OPC Foundations's OPC UA reference stack and therefore licensing restrictions apply.
 Visit http://opcfoundation.github.io/UA-.NETStandard/ for OPC UA documentation and licensing terms.